transmissions11/solmate/README.md

 │  ├─ RolesAuthority — "Role based Authority that supports up to 256 roles"
 │  ├─ TrustAuthority — "Simple Authority which only authorizes trusted users" tokens
-├─ ERC20 — "Modern and gas efficient ERC20 + EIP-2612 implementation"
+├─ WETH — "Minimalist and modern Wrapped Ether implementation" ├─ ERC20 — "Modern and gas efficient ERC20 + EIP-2612 implementation"
 utils
-├─ SSTORE2 - "Library for cheaper reads and writes to persistent storage."
-├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor."
-├─ ReentrancyGuard — "Gas optimized reentrancy protection for smart contracts" ├─ FixedPointMathLib — "Arithmetic library with operations for fixed-point numbers" ├─ Bytes32AddressLib — "Library for converting between addresses and bytes32 values"
+├─ SSTORE2 - "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ ReentrancyGuard — "Gas optimized reentrancy protection for smart contracts" ├─ FixedPointMathLib — "Arithmetic library with operations for fixed-point numbers" ├─ Bytes32AddressLib — "Library for converting between addresses and bytes32 values"